Category Archives: Writing research papers

 How long does the journal take to publish your paper?

 The time taken to review your document and notify you of acceptance or rejection will vary between journals and can be a source of frustration.
 Knowledge of the publishing process will help you determine when to expect to receive a response.
 ‘The production process’ by Wiley clearly outlines the steps taken with their journals.
 Some journals take longer to release your paper after acceptance than others.
-The Journal of Medical Internet Research estimates it takes them from 4-6 weeks.
+Some journals can take up to three months

 Where do your peers publish?